 Phase 1 is the Framework Plan which comprises the methodology Uisce Éireann has used to develop the plan and an assessment of need in terms of quality, quantity, reliability and sustainability for all of Uisce Éireann's supplies nationally.
-The Framework Plan was published for consultation in Winter 2020 and underwent a Strategic Environmental Assessment (SEA) and Appropriate Assessment (AA).
-It was adopted by the Uisce Éireann Board in Spring 2021.

 Phase 2 of the Plan comprises four individual Regional Water Resources Plans (RWRP).
 Each of these Regional Plans summarises the needs for each Water Resources Zone (WRZ) in terms of quality, quantity, reliability and sustainability and applies the methodology developed in the Framework Plan to each water supply.
 This allows for the development of plan-level Preferred Approaches (solutions to identified need) for each supply.
 These four individual regions include: